Eloy Jiménez Player Props: White Sox vs. Rangers

-Eloy Jimenez -- with a slugging percentage of .526 in his past 10 games, including one home run -- will be in action for the Chicago White Sox against the Texas Rangers, with Dane Dunning on the hill, on August 2 at 8:05 PM ET.
+On Thursday, Eloy Jimenez (.390 on-base percentage in past 10 games, 68 points above season-long percentage) and the Chicago White Sox play the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 2:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+In his most recent game he had a one-hit showing (1-for-4) against the Rangers.

 Eloy Jiménez Game Info & Props vs. the Rangers